awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-subnet-group-console.md

 ## Deleting a Cluster Subnet Group<a name="modify-cluster-subnet-group"></a>

-You cannot delete a cluster subnet group that is used by a cluster\.
+You cannot delete a cluster subnet group that is used by a cluster\.<a name="delete-cluster-subnet-group-task"></a>

 **To delete a cluster subnet group**